 Rabbi Singer on the Resurrection

 In preparation for my debate with Rabbi Tovia Singer, I studied his books Let’s Get Biblical, volumes 1 and 2.
 In particular I was interested in his take on the Resurrection of Jesus.
 Singer and I both agree with the apostle Paul that “if Christ has not been raised, then our preaching is futile and your faith is empty” (1 Cor 15:14).
 But, other than that, our views on the Resurrection are diametrically opposed.
 In his books, Singer gives three main lines of argument in opposition to the resurrection of Yeshua and, to be honest, none of them are very strong.
-In fact, they all share the same flaw.
-Let me show you what I mean.
+In fact, they all share the same flaw, as I’ll demonstrate in a moment.